pierreaubert/gll2txt/README.md

 # gll2txt
-Process GLL files and extract data into text files
+Process GLL files and extract data into text files.
+The app is far from perfect but it is usable and it has converted hundreds of GLL files.

-Note that the level of quality is *alpha*.

 # Ideas